-When we are seen to be judging the world, we are actually getting it all wrong (or being perceived wrongly).
-The harshest words Jesus spoke were directed to the religious leaders.
+When we judge the world, we are actually getting it all wrong.
+The harshest words Jesus spoke were directed to religious leaders.
 Go back and read the passages that are linked in the beginning of this article and notice who the audience is (the religious leaders).
 Jesus didn’t spare the disciples either.
 (Mt.
 8:23-26; 14:26-31; Mk.
 16:14) (mostly rebuking them for their unbelief).

 Paul tells us that we have no business judging the world, but we should be judging ourselves – the Church!
 (1 Cor.
 5:12) Peter agrees: “For it is time for judgment to begin with the family of God….”
 (1 Pet.
 4:17) We get it backwards when we think that our job is to call out sin and judge the world.
 Our job is actually to judge ourselves and the Church!

 8) Judge with Righteous Judgment

 Jesus warned, “’Do not judge[ii] according to appearance, but judge with righteous judgment[iii].’”
 (Jn.
 7:24) Judging according to appearances means comparing ourselves to others; it means condemning others for the same faults we have.
 Judging wrongly is self-centered, self-righteous, hypocritical and unloving.

 Righteous judgment is focused on eternal consequences.
 It involves love and concern for with a view to the ultimate reality of the kingdom of God.
 It is motivated by love, not by condemnation.
 For this reason, we should not create the impression that sin is no big deal.
 It would be wrong, uncaring and unloving to give anyone the impression that there are no consequences to fear from sinful actions!